Tuesday AM Forecast: Summertime steam returns, Fuels daily pop-up storms

 There are also a few other areas the Storm Station and National Hurricane Center are keeping an eye on:

-Off the Southeast U.S.: A broad area of low pressure is forecast to develop in a day or two, several hundred miles off the coast of the southeastern United States.
-Some gradual development of this system is possible during the middle or latter portion of this week as the low moves slowly westward to northwestward.
+Off the Southeast U.S.: A weak surface trough currently located several hundred miles off the coast of the southeastern United States is expected to form an area of low pressure in a day or so.
+Thereafter, environmental conditions appear favorable for the gradual development of this system, and a tropical depression could form by the latter portion of this

+week or weekend as the low initially moves slowly westward, but turns more northward by this weekend.

 Trending News